modipriyam/linkedin-assistant/README.md

    - **Résumé** (PDF or `.txt`, parsed in your browser; review/edit the extracted text), then **Save**.
 3. Go to LinkedIn — the buttons appear on posts (feed, post permalinks, and search results).

-Get an Anthropic key at https://console.anthropic.com → API Keys.
+Get an Anthropic key at https://console.anthropic.com → API Keys or ChatGPT key from https://platform.openai.com/

 ## Optional: fetch linked job pages